zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-a-spring-boot-rest-api-service.md

           This value is displayed in the API Catalog when a specific API service instance is selected.
 This parameter is externalized and set by the customer system administrator.

         **Tip:** We recommend that you provide a good default value or give good naming examples to the customers.
 Describe the service so that the end user knows the function of the service.
-      * **mfaas.discovery.info.swaggerLocation**

-        This parameter specifies the location of a static swagger document.
-The JSON document contained in this file is displayed instead of the automatically generated API documentation.
-The JSON file must contain a valid OpenAPI 2.x Specification document.
-This value is optional and commented out by default.

-        **Note:** Specifying a `swaggerLocation` value disables the automated JSON API documentation generation with the SpringFox library.
-By disabling auto-generation, you need to keep the contents of the manual swagger definition consistent with your endpoints.
-We recommend to use auto-generation to prevent incorrect endpoint definitions in the static swagger documentation.

     d. **Metadata Parameters**